 Regarding the management of the centre, this solution will allow us to obtain analytics on the use of space, maintain better control over facility services, live notifications to smartphones, among others. “

 Nhood to debut indoor geolocation in the new Vialia Estación shopping centre in Vigo

 The company, which currently manages 29 centres and is present in 10 countries, will start implementing indoor geolocation in the Vialia Estación shopping centre in Vigo, which is due to open in September this year.

 This newly built shopping centre is in the heart of the city and has been designed by architect Thom Mayne.
 In addition to a mall with more than 120 retail units, an entertainment and food court, the project also includes a public square of more than 30,000 m2 and an intermodal bus and train station.

 As Daniel points out, innovation is a key pillar of the project, which is why Situm’s geolocation takes on special importance.

 “We want Vialia Estación de Vigo to have technological solutions that make life easier for citizens.
-This project was born and developed by actively listening to the community, analysing their needs, consumption styles and tastes.
-It was this commitment to the city what drove us to look for innovative alternatives to continue interacting with people in a personalised way.
+This project was born and developed by actively listening to the community, and analysing their needs, consumption styles and tastes.
+It was this commitment to the city that drove us to look for innovative alternatives to continue interacting with people in a personalised way.
 Geolocation will allow customers to optimise their stay and their experience within our facilities“.